Which city is cheaper, Mont-Saint-Michel or Carcassonne?

 These are the overall average travel costs for the two destinations.

 Which city should you visit?
-Read on to compare the prices of travel for Carcassonne and Mont-Saint-Michel.
+Read on to compare the activities as well as the prices of travel for Carcassonne and Mont-Saint-Michel.
 We'll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
-Then, you can figure out if either of these two places are accessible based on your travel budget.
+Then, you can figure out if either of these two places are accessible based on your travel budget, schedule, and interests.
 So, let's dig into it.

 Carcassonne is a hilltop town in southern France.
 Inhabited since the Neolithic period, Carcassonne is located in the Aude plain between historic trade routes, linking the Atlantic to the Mediterranean sea and the Massif Central to the Pyrenees.
 The Romans recognized its strategic importance and occupied its hilltop until the demise of the Western Roman Empire and was later taken over in the fifth century by the Visigoths who founded the city.
 Its desirable location led successive rulers to expand its fortifications until the Treaty of the Pyrenees in 1659.
 It is famous for its medieval citadel, La Cite, which has numerous watchtowers and double-walled fortifications.
 The first walls were built in Gallo-Roman times, with major additions made in the 13th and 14th centuries.
 With its position on a rocky hilltop, zigzag battlements, stout walls and spiky turrets, the fortified city of Carcassonne looks like something out of a children's storybook when it's seen from afar.
 A Unesco World Heritage Site since 1997, it's most people's idea of the perfect medieval castle.
 It attracts over four million visitors every year, peaking in high summer.
 Time your visit for late in the day (or even better in spring or fall) to truly appreciate the old town's medieval charm.